Jolectro/Data-Vamp/README.md

 2. **Is it clean enough to trust?**
 3. **What problems will this dataset create for me later?**

-Day 1 builds the foundation for everything that comes next.
+Day 1 builds the foundation for everything that will come next.

 ## Next Steps